How does Laser Eye Surgery work? Everything you need to know

 To understand how laser eye surgery works, we must first understand a bit about refractive error and eye anatomy.

 Refractive error refers to a mismatch of the focusing power of the eyeball to its axial length.
-A simple way to think of it is that the refractive components of the eye, which include the tear film (the very first surface that light hits as it enters the eye), the cornea (the dome of transparent tissue at the front of the eye), and the crystalline lens (sitting behind the coloured iris inside the eye), bend and refract light rays entering the eye in such a way that they come together at a single point.
+A simple way to think of it is that the refractive components of the eye, which include the tear film (the very first surface that light hits as it enters the eye), the cornea (the dome of transparent tissue at the front of the eye), and the crystalline lens (sitting behind the coloured iris inside the eye), bend and refract light rays.
+Entering the eye in such a way that they come together at a single point.

-There are several categories of refractive error:
+The several categories of refractive error:

 How Does Laser Eye Surgery Work: the Specifics

-For more information about your eye health, call us at 1300 297 583 for FREE.
+For more information about your eye health, call us for free at 1300 297 583.